ActurialCapital/acturialcapital-docs/docs/api_reference/strategy/portfolio_construction/optimize.md

 Strategy.optimize(
   self,
   data: Optional[pandas.core.frame.DataFrame] = None,
-  returns_data: Optional[bool] = False,
   backend: Optional[str] = 'pypfopt'
 ) ‑> opendesk.strategy.Strategy
 ```

 Portfolio optimization capabilities, which is the process of selecting the optimal mix of assets in a portfolio, with respect to the alpha scores, in order to maximize returns while minimizing risk.
-The `Strategy.optimizer()` method has been implemented to streamline the process of optimization and facilitate the integration of backtesting.
+The `optimize()` method has been implemented to streamline the process of optimization and facilitate the integration of backtesting.

-The `Strategy.optimize` (backend) calls the `Optimizer` class, which includes the implementation of the following public methods:
+The `optimize()` (backend) calls the `Optimizer` class, which includes the implementation of the following public methods:

 * `add()` Add a new objectives and constraints to the optimization problem
 * `portfolio()` Base optimizer model